thisliquidspace/q2a-user-import/README.md

 Features
 --------

-- Bulk import users into Q2A
+- Bulk import users into Q2A via an uploaded CSV file
 - Automatically sends email to each user

 ------------